noelkonagai/IDD-Fa18-Lab1/README.md

 **a.
 Are you able to get the LED to glow the whole turning range of the potentiometer?
 Why or why not?**

 I was able to get the LED to glow through the turning range of the potentiometer.
-I used a 10kOhm resistor as I didn't have a 220 Ohm resistor.
+I used a 10kOhm resistor as I didn't have a 220 Ohm resistor and this resistor enabled me to keep the LED on (although quite faint) when I turned the potentiometer to its maximum.

 ## Part E. Fade an LED using Arduino